 For this particular Zap, you will also need a Google account and a spreadsheet in your Google Drive.
-Please note that in order for the Zap to work, your spreadsheet needs to have headers created in advance.
+In the Google spreadsheet, you will need to have the following columns with headers created in advance:

 Below is a step by step guide to creating a Zap between Google Sheets and DataValidation:

 Next, select which spreadsheet file you'd like linked.
 Click on the drop-down icon next to the Spreadsheet field, and select the desired spreadsheet.
-You will notice the system automatically shows you all spreadsheet files that you have saved in
+You will notice the system automatically shows you all spreadsheet files that you have

 After all this is done, click Continue.